natqe/hooks-for-react/README.md

 ---
 Use a callback on amount of time after the dependency list changes.

+**Note**: If you don't pass an dependency list, the effect will stop and rerun after every completed render.

 **Note**: This hook used `requestAnimationFrame` behind the scenes, for performance reason.

-**Note**: If you do not pass a dependency list, the callback function will be called only once.
+**Note:** Use `useLayoutTimeout` for the layout effect version.

 Returns a ref to the current result of `requestAnimationFrame` call.